 MDR1 Genetic Testing: What You Need to Know

 Hidden in the genetic code of many herding-breed dogs is a mutation that increases their susceptibility to drug toxicosis.
 It is important for veterinary technicians to recognize which dogs are at risk and which drugs to avoid or administer with a reduced dose.

 This article provides an overview of canine high-grade multicentric lymphoma and its classification, diagnosis, and treatment.

-Technician-Driven Preventive Behavior Services
+Technician-Driven Preventive Behavior Services for Pets

 Behavior concerns are the number-one cause for pet relinquishment.
 Through preventive behavior services, veterinary technicians can help preserve the human–animal bond.

 Anesthesia for Pediatric Patients